 Congratulations, you’ve arrived in the Netherlands!
-Or, you’ve recently been accepted to study at a Dutch university, and you are looking forward to arriving.
-As an international student, it’s not always easy to know exactly how much money you are likely to be spending each month.
-Basically, how do you determine your living costs as a student in the Netherlands?
-Well, here’s the answer: you read our post and see for yourself what kind of expenses you will be making!
+Or, you’ve recently been accepted to study at a Dutch university and you are looking forward to arriving.
+As an international student, it’s not always easy to know exactly how much money you are going to be spending each month.
+How should you determine your living costs as a student in the Netherlands?
+Well, here’s the answer: you read our post and see for yourself what kind of expenses you will be handling!

-According to Eurostudent, students studying in the Netherlands spend their living costs in 3 main areas: 37% on housing, 15% on fees, and 3% on transport.
-That’s to say, per month.
+According to Eurostudent, students studying in the Netherlands have living costs pertaining to 3 main areas: 37% on housing, 15% on fees, and 3% on transport.
+This distribution is per month.
 Let’s break down each category, shall we?

-As one of the largest living costs, by housing, we mean things like your monthly rent.
+One of the largest living costs, by housing, we mean things like your monthly rent.
 A typical room, whether alone in an apartment or in student housing with roommates, might cost you around €300-700 a month.
-Almost 30% of students live in student accommodation; this might be an apartment that you share with other students, or maybe even a studio.
+Almost 30% of students live in student accommodation.
+This might be an apartment that you share with other students or maybe even a studio.
 Usually, most international students do this in their first year of study or even if they are exchange students for a semester or two.
 However, don’t forget other housing costs like utility bills or the internet deals you got for your new place!

 The relatively low Dutch tuition fees have long been hailed as one of the best reasons to study in Holland.
-On average, EU/EEA students pay a little over €2000 a year for tuition fees, whereas non-EU/EEA nationals pay around or higher than €8000 a year.
-Although, these fees are subject to change each year.
+On average, EU/EEA students pay a little over €2000 a year for tuition fees, whereas non-EU/EEA nationals pay close to or more than €8000 a year.
+However, these fees are subject to change each year.
 You can find out much more about tuition fees here.
 Nevertheless, you shouldn’t forget about student financing!
-If you meet certain requirements, you (yes, you) might be allowed to apply for student financing; this can cover your fees, provide you with a supplementary grant, and even a student travel product.
+If you meet certain requirements, you might be allowed to apply for student financing.
+This can cover your fees, provide you with a supplementary grant, and even a student travel product.
 Check out our pages on student financing here.

 Some students choose to use public transport, whereas others prefer to bike.
 Not only can you bike around the Netherlands in the summer, but you can also bike to and from class or campus.
 It’s as easy as that!
 If you meet the requirements for student financing, you receive the student travel product, which essentially means free travel!

-How much you spend on food depends on your personal situation; what foods you eat, how much you eat, and what deals you can find depends on you, my friend.
+How much you spend on food depends on your personal situation.
+What foods you eat, how much you eat, and what deals you can find depends on you, my friend.
 Then again, most students spend around €170 per month in the supermarket.
-The cheapest supermarkets in Holland include Lidl, Aldi and Albert Heijn.
-It’s important to remember that bigger cities like Amsterdam and Rotterdam will be more expensive than smaller cities, like Eindhoven or Delft.
-Equally, eating out depends on where you eat; at most budget-friendly (and budget journal friendly) places, a meal will cost you somewhere between €10-20.
+The cheapest supermarkets in Holland include Lidl, Aldi, and Dirk.
+It’s important to remember that bigger cities like Amsterdam and Rotterdam will be more expensive than smaller cities like Eindhoven or Delft.
+Equally, the cost of eating out depends on where you eat.
+At most budget-friendly (and budget journal friendly) places, a meal will cost you somewhere between €10-20.

 Other costs of living include insurances and permits, for example.
 If you are working as an entrepreneur, you might need to apply for a working permit.
 Similarly, you might also need insurance.
-You can now easily sign up for health insurance through Colleg Life, and then calculate how much healthcare allowance you might be eligible for from the government.
-It's all about saving money (so you can spend it on what you actually care about)!
+You can now easily sign up for health insurance through College Life and then calculate how much healthcare allowance you might be eligible for from the government.
+It's all about saving money so you can spend it on what you actually care about!

-All in all, you might be looking at total costs of living of around €1000 or more per month.
-That's less (or at least almost equal to) than living costs in countries like England, for example.
+All in all, you might be looking at total living costs of around €1000 or more per month.
+That's less than (or at least almost equal to) living costs in countries like England, for example.
 All in all, you can always stick to a budget and apply for any allowances that you are eligible for!
-At least now you have one more item crossed off your 'things to research about studying in Holland’ list...
+At least now you have one more item crossed off your 'things to research about studying in the Netherlands' list...